MindfulMinun/benjic.xyz--legacy/p/default/index.md

 ---
 title: Default Layout
 layout: default
-description: This page showcases default styles and components used throughout this site, all of which are mobile-first and work without JavaScript.
+description: Default styles and components used throughout this site, all of which are mobile-first and work without JavaScript.
 categories: ["p"]
 banners:
     -